goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.1-intro/README.md

 > Your lab environment will get a unique **&lt;GUID&gt;**.
 You will be able
 > to SSH into the bastion host using the external hostname
 > `bastion.<GUID>.sandbox951.opentlc.com`, from here you need to SSH
-> into the other hosts to run tasks on the commandline.
+> into the other hosts to run tasks on the command line.

 > **Tip**
 >